 Webpack is a powerful tool for bundling and managing JavaScript, CSS, and other assets in your WordPress theme.
 This guide will walk you through setting up Webpack in your custom theme, making your development process more efficient.
+Enter Webpack—a robust asset bundler that streamlines your workflow by managing JavaScript, CSS, images, and other dependencies efficiently.
+This guide will help you set up Webpack in your WordPress theme and embrace a modern toolchain for better development and deployment.

 1. Install Node.js and NPM